raheelaahmed/crochet-guide/README.md

-I tested my HTML code using "Nu Html Checker" and there were errors or warnings in my html code.
+I tested my HTML code using official W3C Validator and there were errors or warnings in my html code.

+### Note:

+My file adds automatic self-closing tags on "save" in Gitpod.